 My business plan is a bit rough because, after all, I'm the only one who needs to see it.
 But it's what I need: it sets out my overall longer and shorter term goals and a plan for the next six months.
 It's a working document.
-I may make some changes to it over the next few weeks or months , and I will definitely be changing it again when I conduct my 6-monthly business review in July.
+I may make some changes to it over the next few weeks or months and update it again when I conduct my next business review.

-If you don't have a business plan, you should create one.
-Here's a link to one of the many templates offered by the Federal Government: Business plan template and guide
+Here's a link to one of the many templates offered by the Federal Government for creating a Business Plan: Business plan template and guide

-But bear in mind that someone else's template may not cover all the issues that are important to you and in your plan.
+Bear in mind that a template may not cover all the issues that are important to you and in your plan.
 When using a business plan template, make sure you bend and change it to suit your own purpose, your own goals, your own business.